sbradley71/pandas-challenge-1/README.md

-# Summary of Module 4 Challege
+# Summary of Module 4 Challenge

 # Client 24741 had the highest total profit at $36.58M.
 # Client 66037 sold the least amount of units of the top 5 clients but had the third highest profit at $3.26M.